 6. Strange Matter

 Strange matter is a particular form of quark matter, usually thought of as a “liquid” of up, down, and strange quarks.
 It is also known as strangelets.
 There are concerns regarding the strangelet eating up the nuclei of the ordinary matter and change everything into a big blob of hot dense gooey substance.
-However no strange matter has ever been found and it cannot remain in that state for more than a thousand-millionth of a second even in theory.
-Also Relativistic Heavy Ion colliders in USA has been running tests for last 8 years looking for strange matter and haven’t found any yet.
-Also LHC is twice as powerful as RHIC so there is a less likely chance they accidentally create strangelet.
+However, no strange matter has ever been found and it cannot remain in that state for more than a thousand-millionth of a second even in theory.
+Also, Relativistic Heavy Ion colliders in the USA have been running tests for the last 8 years looking for strange matter and haven’t found any yet.
+Also, LHC is twice as powerful as RHIC so there is a less likely chance they accidentally create strangelets.

 7. Magnetic Monopole

 Magnetic Monopoles are substances with a single-pole which is said to cause proton decay.
 However, mono-poles are too heavy to be produced at LHC.
 If they were light enough to make, then the cosmic collisions in the earth’s atmosphere should be making it and the gravity would be effectively trapping it in.
 The fact that the earth exists itself defeats the myth.